Encaustic Painting

 Pastels

 Pastel is a dry medium in a stick form, consisting of powdered pigments held together with a minimal amount of a binder (usually gum tragacanth).
 Pigments used in making pastels are the same pigments that are ground for use in making oil and watercolor paints.
-Painting with pastels, therefore, is as close as one can get to painting with pure pigment.
+Painting with pastels is as close as one can get to painting with pure pigment.

 Sunset Across the Bay by Amy Sanders pastel